thingsboard/thingsboard.github.io/docs/paas/eu/devices-library/odyssey-stm32mp157c.md

 ---
-layout: devices-library-article
+layout: docwithnav-paas-eu
-title: How to connect ODYSSEY STM32MP157C to ThingsBoard?
+title: "How to connect ODYSSEY STM32MP157C to ThingsBoard?"
-category: Single-board computers
-chip: STM32MP157C
-connectivity: Ethernet, WIFI, Bluetooth
-vendor: Seeed Studio
-deviceImageFileName: odyssey-stm32mp157c.png
-docsPrefix: paas/eu/
-docsTag: paas-eu
+redirect_to: "/devices-library/paas/odyssey-stm32mp157c/"
 ---

-* TOC
-{:toc}

-{% include get-hosts-name.html docsTag=page.docsTag %}
-{% include /docs/devices-library/guides/odyssey-stm32mp157c.md %}